raspberrypilearning/focus-on-the-prize/en/step_2.md

 --- task ---

-Use the **Choose a Sprite** icon, to search for a new sprite to add to your game.
+Go to **Choose a Sprite** to search for a new sprite to add to your game.

 ![image showing the choose sprite icon with expanded options](images/choose-sprite.png)